ahmadrashidh/ecomapp-service-discovery/readme.md

 - [User Service](https://github.com/ahmadrashidh/user-service): Handles user authentication, registration, and profile management.
 - [Product Service](https://github.com/ahmadrashidh/product-service): Manages product catalog, including listing, searching, and details.

-We encourage you to explore these repositories to understand their individual functionalities and how they integrate with the eCommerce application ecosystem.

 ## Service Discovery Module

 ### Overview